cypress-io/cypress-docker-images/README.md

 Building a custom image with [cypress/factory](./factory/) allows selection of individual browsers from the above list.

+Cypress officially [supports][Cypress Browser Support] the latest 3 major versions of Chrome, Firefox, and Edge browsers.
+We recommend using up to date Cypress Docker images for supportability.

 <!-- browser links -->

 [Chrome]: https://developer.chrome.com/